jtsu/IOSXE_Post_ConfigDiff/README.md

 # Building a custom app hosted on a Cisco Catalyst Switch.
-This app will check for a config change and post the diff to a webex teams rooms.
+This app will check for a config change and post the diff to a WebEx Teams Rooms.

 ## Setup Overview
 This script requires the following: